jholder090/Halie/README.md

 2. Command `npm install` to install all project dependencies.
 3. Create a .env file in the root directory of the project and add required keys

+**IMPORTANT: For the application to render as it currently stands, you must do one of two things:
-**IMPORTANT: You must have your own Stripe Publishable Key and Stripe Secret API Key for the application to render.
-Please visit stripe.com to procure your own keys. **
+1. Procure your own Stripe Publishable Key and Stripe Secret API Key for the application to render.
+Please visit stripe.com to get your own keys.
+2. Go to the file /client/App.js and comment out lines 17-32,38-39,43-44.
+This will effectively remove the Stripe API from the application for temporary purposes.**

 4. Create two postgres databases ("YOUR_REPO_NAME_HERE" should match the `name` parameter in `package.json`):